 GRANT SELECT,INSERT,UPDATE,DELETE,CREATE,DROP,ALTER,REFERENCES,INDEX on jirapidb .* TO 'jirapi'@'localhost' IDENTIFIED BY 'YourDbPasswordGoesHere'; flush privileges;

-Alright, we are almost ready to install Jira but first, we need a user for it.
+All right, we are almost ready to install Jira, but first; we need a user for it.
 You could run it as

 pi but that’s not best practice, especially when it’s so easy to create users.

-Download the Jira Server tar archive from here and get it onto your server at
+Download the Jira Server tar archive from Jira’s downloads page and get it onto your server at

 /home/jira.
 Next, let’s unpack the archive: